Your money-making expert. Financial journalist, TV and radio personality.

 Fortunately, the answers to your questions are a quick Google search away.
 It really is that simple.

-But I won’t leave you at the mercy of Google to answer these questions – we’ll cover all these and more, in up-coming articles.
+But I won’t leave you at the mercy of Google to answer these questions, we’ll cover all these and more, in up-coming articles.

 Stay tuned!
 (Or do the smart thing and subscribe to updates).

-Can anyone else smell procrastination?
+Can anyone else sense procrastination?

 The beauty of this digital age we’re in?
 Is that the internet has made it cheaper to start a business now, than at any other point in history.

-You don’t need to rent an expensive bricks ‘n’ mortar store to sell your products – your website is your store.
+You don’t need to rent an expensive bricks ‘n’ mortar store to sell your products, your website is your store.

 Razwana Wahid is the founder of Relentless Movement.
 A copywriting service for coaches who want to write bold and sell big.
 She’s the author of the definitive game plan for coaches to brand your business, market your services, and run your coaching practice like a pro.
-Download your copy of the book here.